Feature request #4322

 Using the databases, it might be possible to distribute projects as well as check for permissions on editing its features.

-#3 Updated by Cupertino Miranda over 5 years ago
+#3 Updated by Cupertino Miranda about 6 years ago

 Sorry but I don't seem to understand why someone would actually pay lots of money for such feature and why it makes software overly complex.